saimaptw88/algorithm_cpp/README.md

 ## Overviews

-- Studying project for "algorithm and data structures"
+- Project to study "algorithm and data structures"
 - Code by C++

 ## Script